KDE/digikam-doc/main_window/image_view.rst

 digiKam will ask you confirmation before to move items to trash with the dialog below.

 .. figure:: images/mainwindow_move_trash.webp
+    :alt:
+    :align: center

+    The digiKam Move to Trash Dialog

 Grouping Photographs
 ~~~~~~~~~~~~~~~~~~~~